Home Independent Study for Kindergarten through Grade 8

 Glendale Unified School District provides a dynamic independent study option for families who choose to educate their children at home.
 We understand that many parents wish to be an integral part of their child’s education in a setting they feel is most conducive to learning – their own home environment.
 Through Verdugo Academy’s Home Independent Study program, parents can directly supervise and facilitate their children’s continuing educational growth, with professional guidance from certified teaching and administrative personnel, and the resources of this highly regarded school district.

 Home Independent Study is designed to assist parents in meeting their children’s personal and educational needs through an alternative to classroom instruction.
 The curriculum is the same high quality course of study offered at schools in the Glendale Unified School District.
 It is not an alternative curriculum.
 The same state-approved texts and instructional materials used in District schools are provided free of charge to families in this program.
 Our teachers work directly with parents and students to coordinate the educational plan, recommend and model proven instructional strategies, and evaluate student progress.
 The result is that parents, students and supervising teachers form a team to optimize student learning.
-Supported in this way, students have an opportunity to pursue their academics in an alternative environment, to be challenged to excel in areas of special interest, and to achieve competency in basic skills.
-Parents will find that a network of support also exists for them, not only from District personnel and resources, but from other parents who home-school their children.
+Supported in this way, students have an opportunity to pursue their academics in an alternative environment, to be challenged to excel in areas of special interest, and to achieve competency in grade level skills.
+Parents will find that a network of support also exists for them, not only from District personnel and resources, but also from other parents who supervise their children's education at home.

 Courses of Study and Student Evaluation